Degree Level:

 • Philosophy conference: The Mount is passionate about philosophy...so much so, that we host a leading conference on Thomas Aquinas’ philosophy each year at the college.
 People come from around the world to attend the conference each summer.

-• Dominican heritage: As a Dominican school, we were founded upon principles of the search for truth and deep thinking that are so important to philosophical study.
+• Dominican heritage: As a Dominican school, we were founded upon principles that value the search for truth and deep thinking that are so important to philosophical study.
+Additionally, at the Mount you won't just focus on the history of the discipline, you'll also reflect on the relationship between philosophy and the need to resolve the most significant moral and social problems we continue to face.

 • Disputatio: The Mount is founded upon the Dominican value of “disputatio,” or respectful dialogue.
 In our Philosophy classes, students are encouraged to find “veritas,” or truth, in a free, open, and respectful environment.
 In other words: questions encouraged.

-Learn about Philosophy minor academic requirements and courses here.
+Learn about Philosophy major and minor academic requirements and courses here.

 Man at podium